Admiral (2008 film): Themes

 According to director Andrei Kravchuk, "[The film is] about a man who tries to create history, to take an active part in history, as he gets caught in the turmoil.
 However, he keeps on struggling, he preserves his honour and his dignity, and he continues to love."

 Actress Elizaveta Boyarskaya said of her character, "She was a woman of such force, of such will, with such magnanimity...
 I feel an amazing resemblance to her...
 When I read script, I was even a bit scared: because she has the same vision of history as me.
 All that can arrive at is me.
 And when I played Anna, I did not play, I was her.
 It is my epoch, my attitude regarding love."

-After being asked about the film Doctor Zhivago, she stated, "The only thing that these two films share consists in the love which the Russian women can carry; it is a topic approached by many novels.
-They love up to the last drop of blood, till the most dreadful end, to the death; they are capable of leaving family and children for the love of the man which they have chosen."
+After being asked about the film alluding to a verse from Song of Songs, she stated, "Admiral is compared to Doctor Zhivago, Anna Karenina, and I think this is no coincidence.
+Our literature is replete with examples of women capable of heroic deeds for the sake of their feelings.
+For the sake of that great love that is given to a person from above as a gift, for which you are ready to do anything."